bmedicke/playlister/readme.md

     map P shell playlister %s

 _Note_: The passed along filename will be cut off at the first space and used as starting point for the download.
 This makes it necessary to use a youtube-dl naming format that starts with %(playlist_index)s.

-## installation

-* install youtube-dl
-* copy playlister to somewhere in your path and make sure it's executable
-* add the above mapping to ranger